OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Orc.md

 ------

 - **Hate the sun:** -1 to-hit in full daylight.
 - **Weapons:** Prefer axes, clubs, spears, or swords.
-Only leaders can use mechanical weapons (e.g. crossbows, catapults).
+Only leaders can use mechanical weapons (e.g., crossbows, catapults).
 - **Craven:** Afraid of larger or stronger-looking creatures, though leaders may force them to fight.
 - **Leader:** Groups are led by an orc with 8 hit points.
 The leader gains a +1 bonus to damage rolls.
 Leaders have defeated other orcs in combat to gain their position.
 - **Orc chieftain:** A 4HD (15hp) chieftain rules an orc tribe.
 The chieftain gains a +2 bonus to damage rolls.